 The mythology of Aquarius speaks of the role we play in bringing the love of the gods to the people of earth.
 Ganymede becomes the cup-bearer to the Gods, honoured and adored in Heaven.
 Our role here is to help this planet achieve its ascension, its multidimensional rebirth.
 To reconnect and resurrect the Goddess, the ancestors, the nature spirits and humanity’s soul to help life on earth enter the conscious awareness of Oneness, to become whole.

-Queer sexuality has historically been associated with magic, priestcraft, ritual and power.
+Queer sexuality has historically been associated with magic, priestcraft, ritual and spiritual power.
 The suppression of gay and trans people was a power grab by the patriarchal male, part of their subjugation of the mysterious and mystical powers of the feminine.
-The most powerful shamans of the pre-religious cultures from Siberia to Africa, America to Australasia and East Asia, served the tribe (in some places into modern times, accessing their powers through their gender-variant, two-spirited, sexual natures.
-The Great Goddess was served by queer priest/esses in the temples of the ancient Empires and in the street festivals that celebrated deities such as Dionysus and Cybele.
+The most powerful shamans of the pre-religious cultures from Siberia to Africa, America to Australasia and East Asia accessed their powers through their gender-variant, two-spirited, sexual natures.
+The Great Goddess was served by queer priest/esses in the temples of the ancient Empires and in raucous street festivals that celebrated deities such as Dionysus and Cybele.

 400 BCE – 300 AD has been called by historian Will Roscoe a ‘renaissance’ of queer-led religions:

 “At the time of the birth of Christ, cults of men devoted to a Goddess flourished throughout the broad region extending from the Mediterranean to south Asia.”
 (Priests of the Goddess: Gender Transgression in Ancient Religion,1996).